bassosimone/measurement-kit-node-poc/README.md

 ## Other details to keep in mind

 I also needed to make sure that the compiler was using RTTI, exceptions and C++14.
+This is not the default for node extensions.
 See the `binding.gyp` to see the weird way in which this is done.

-Note that both v8 and node are compiled with no exceptions and no RTTI.
-This has the implication that we MUST NOT let exceptions traverse the boundary of MK code, because other C++ code does not contain RAII cleanup code to deal with stack unwinding, so many bad things could happen.
+Note that no exceptions and no RTTI are the default because both v8 and node are compiled with no exceptions and no RTTI.
+This has the implication that we MUST NOT let exceptions traverse the boundary of MK code, because other C++ code does not contain RAII cleanup code to deal with stack unwinding, so many bad things could happen (I think mainly that objects won't be destroyed properly).